TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/2-BasicPrinciples/1-Object-oriented Programming-in-PHP.rst

-The class :class:`LuxuryLiner` now contains the complete configuration of the base class :class:`Ship` (including all Properties and Methods) and defines additional Porperties (like the ammount of luxury coaches in :class:`$luxuryCoaches`) and additional Methods (like :class:`golfSimulatorStart()` and :class:`golfSimulatorStop()`).
+The class :class:`LuxuryLiner` now contains the complete configuration of the base class :class:`Ship` (including all Properties and Methods) and defines additional Properties (like the amount of luxury coaches in :class:`$luxuryCoaches`) and additional Methods (like :class:`golfSimulatorStart()` and :class:`golfSimulatorStop()`).
 Inside these Methods you can